 If I lived on the West Coast, getting the Chase Sapphire card would be a no-brainer.
 It’s a great rewards card by any measure, and with its generous sign-up bonus you’ll be flying nonstop to Japan on either JAL or American within three months.
 Personally, I’d probably save up the extra 5,250 miles and go nonstop on Singapore, which is guaranteed to have exceptional service, even in economy.

-If you already have the Sapphire card, I’d consider getting the British Airways Visa Signature, earning the sign-up bonus, which is enough for a flight to Japan, and then cancelling the card.
+If you already have the Sapphire card, I’d consider getting the British Airways Visa Signature, earning the sign-up bonus, which is enough for a flight to Japan.

 From the East Coast the decision is a bit more difficult.
 No matter how you do it, it’s going to take longer.
 At the maximum, it’ll take 11 months with the SPG card to earn a flight through ANA Mileage Club, JAL Mileage Bank or Alaska Airlines Mileage Plan.